-When my kids were little, I would never let them have hard candies, cough drops or throat lozenges.
-I was always afraid they’d choke because we’d had a few incidents already and I didn’t want to experience another one.
+I learned how to make sore throat lollipops when my kids were little.
+I would never let them have hard candies, cough drops or throat lozenges because I was always afraid they’d choke.
+We had a few incidents already and I didn’t want to experience another one.

 - Set the extra liquid aside.
 If you combine it with some raw honey to taste, you’ll have a simple elderberry tea.

-- When your sore throat suckers mixture is done, immediately remove your pan from the heat.
+- When your lollipop mixture is done, immediately remove your pan from the heat.
 Stir until the bubbles dissipate.

-- Pour the mixture into sucker molds and insert sticks (or a small silicone mold if you prefer to make lozenges).
+- Pour the mixture into lollipop molds and insert sticks (or a small silicone mold if you prefer to make lozenges).
 Do this quickly before the mixture hardens in the pan.

-- Once they’re cool, coat each side of the sucker in slippery elm bark for extra throat soothing or vitamin C powder for extra immune boosting.
-The powder also helps keep them from sticking together.
+- Once they’re cool, coat each side of the lollipop in slippery elm bark.
+The powder helps keep them from sticking together.

-- I prefer to store our sore throat suckers in the fridge to keep them nice and firm in any temperature.
+- I prefer to store our lollipops in the refrigerator to keep them nice and firm at any temperature.
 They'll also be less likely to stick together.